keptn/keptn.github.io/content/docs/0.8.x/continuous_delivery/deployment_helm/index.md

 **Limitations:**
 - Currently, when using this deployment strategy, you cannot use the `keptn trigger delivery` command as you would normally do.
 Hence, you need to send an event using `keptn send event` like described above.
-- Modifications to the helm chart via keptn configuration changes are currently not possible.
+- Modifications to the Helm chart via keptn configuration changes are currently not possible.